HayleySummer/Qiskit_Hackathon_Europe/Project Report/ProjectReport.md

 ## Further Work

+##### Which value does this project bring?
+The value is a project the qiskit community can use in order to try out different hybrid ML approaches in a environment with predefined rules and get to learn about how to apply these algorithms in different areas other than enhanching game development stratigies.
 Proposal:
 The general applicability and flexibility of reinforcement learning comes at a price.
 The biggest obstacle to reinforcement learning in this game setting is that rewards for an action may be delayed considerably.
 In Othello, as well as in chess, a single strong move in the middle of the game can be game-changing.
 In learning, we need to recognise such things, which can be difficult when we focus purely on the game play and actions.
 In future Work the sum of future discounted rewards should be taken more into consideration.
 Also, the debugging in novel hybrid approaches, as we describe here, has to be done thoroughly and is therefore time-consuming.
 At this point, it is definitively worthwhile to go troubleshooting again to bring the Quantum Opponent to life.